nslee333/nslee333/README.md

   🌱 I’m currently learning JavaScript and Solidity with the LearnWeb3DAO.

-  💡 I'm working on learning not just how to develop decentralized applications, but how to think of systems as a whole, and integrating that into my problem solving,       and using that mindset to developing solutions to large problems.

   📖 When working on projects, I regularly document and explain the system structure and syntax that I don't know to myself to deepen my knowledge and understanding.

+  💡 I'm working on learning not just how to build decentralized applications, but how to think of systems as a whole, and integrating that thinking into my problem solving, and using that mindset to build solutions to large problems.

   Check out my LW3 Repo - that's where the majority of Blockchain projects are located :)